sap218/indigo/README.md

 # indigo

+For those quick meetings, on the 'go'.
 A to-do list managed via the command line, aimed as an alternative to handwriting and elaborate software.

-For those quick meetings: instead of writing too slow with those fast-speaking individuals, you can type quick.
-Or if you're like me and your handwriting is too difficult to understand afterwards.
+Instead of writing too slow with those fast-speaking individuals, you can type quick.
+Or if you're like me and your handwriting is too difficult to understand afterwards, you can type your notes on the 'go'.

 indigo now stores your tasks, remeber to exit (`n`) to save them!
 Please **note**: as I am not an expert, the script may not save tasks if there is a user error.